Dagger categories via anti-involutions and positivity: Choosing positive Hermitian structures

 \begin{ex} We study the case of finite-dimensional vector spaces with $d = \overline{(.)}^*$ as before.
 Note that $\pi_0^U(\Herm(\Vectfd_\C)) = \N \times \N$ given by the signature of the corresponding Hermitian pairing.
 Here the signature of $(V,(.,.))$ is the pair $(p,q)$ so that there exists an orthonormal basis $\{e_1, \dots, e_{p+q}\}$ of $V$ with

 for $i \leq p$ and $j > p$.
 The forgetful map $\pi_0^U(\Herm (\Vectfd_\C)) \to \pi_0(\Vectfd_\C) = \mathbb{N}$ is addition.

-We provide some examples of notions of positivity on this category with anti-involution.
+We provide some examples of positivity notions on this category with anti-involution.
 One example is to take $P_V$ to be the collection of positive definite Hermitian inner products on $V$.
-This is a notion of positivity because every finite-dimensional vector space admits a positive definite inner product.
+This is a positivity notion because every finite-dimensional vector space admits a positive definite inner product.
 The resulting dagger category $\mathcal{C}_P$ is the dagger category of finite-dimensional Hilbert spaces.
 Another example is to take $P_V$ to consist of all Hermitian inner products in which case $\mathcal{C}_P$ is the dagger category of finite-dimensional vector spaces with arbitrary Hermitian inner products.

-There are also many more unusual notions of positivity on $\Vectfd_\C$.
+There are also many more unusual positivity notions on $\Vectfd_\C$.
 Namely, for every dimension $d$ we can separately specify a nonempty collection of signatures $(p,q) \in \N \times \N$ such that $p+q =d$ we allow for Hermitian forms.
 Any such choice gives a dagger category $\mathcal{C}_P$ and two different choices are not dagger equivalent compatibly with the map to $\Herm (\Vectfd_\C)$.
-Note that it would be reasonable to restrict the allowed notions of positivity further by requiring compatibility with tensor products or direct sums, but we will not pursue this further here. \end{ex}
+Note that it would be reasonable to restrict the allowed positivity notions further by requiring compatibility with tensor products or direct sums, but we will not pursue this further here. \end{ex}